kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/in_cluster_console.md

 - **added** — only the gateway side has the field.
 - **removed** — only the ingress side has the field.

-The `Hide expected changes` toggle filters out the following known-artifact cases:
+The `Hide known changes` toggle filters out the following known-artifact cases:

 - **`migrated-from` tag added to any resource** — the migration tool stamps `spec.tags.gateway.k8s.aws/migrated-from` on every generated resource, so an